 For investors curious about the cryptocurrency market but not yet ready to take the plunge, a Bitcoin ETF may represent a more convenient, comfortable option.
 However, U.S. regulators haven’t approved a Bitcoin ETF because of concerns about the cryptocurrency’s volatility as well as the risk of fraud and manipulation.

-If an investor is still eager to try their hand at buying cryptocurrencies, they can use SoFi Invest®, which offers Bitcoin and other cryptocurrencies on a secure platform.
-Investors can also trade 24/7 and monitor their cryptocurrency holdings alongside investments in stocks, ETFs and fractional shares.
+If an investor is still eager to try their hand at buying cryptocurrencies, they can use SoFi Invest®, which offers Bitcoin and other digital currency exchanges on a secure platform.
+Investors can also trade 24/7 and monitor their cryptocurrency holdings alongside investments in stocks, ETFs, and fractional shares.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.